Desert Moon House:

 There is only one bedroom.
 The house is only 830 sq ft (82 sq meters) and two bedrooms would make all the rooms very small.

 The floors throughout the house are tiled with ceramic tiles, for health reasons.
-They also provide about an extra ton of heat mass to help store solar heat for the night.
-The color of the tiles was chosen so the ever-present dust does not show up well.
+The tiles also provide about an extra ton of heat mass to help store solar heat for the night.
+The color of the tiles was chosen so the ever-present desert dust does not show up well.

 A utility closet is located on the outside of the north wall and sealed off from the rest of the house.
 It contains propane appliances, including a propane refrigerator that is easily accessible through a dedicated door from the front porch.
 It has not been a problem having propane appliances in this sealed-off compartment, i.e. no leaks through the walls, and no fumes from the chimney.